Perdicaris affair: American involvement

-When the United States was notified of the kidnapping, Secretary of State, John Hay, was out of town.
-Assistant Secretary of State, Francis B. Loomis, dealt with the crisis.
+When the United States was notified of the kidnapping, the Secretary of State, John Hay, was out of town.
+The Assistant Secretary of State, Francis B. Loomis, dealt with the crisis.
 He diverted seven of the sixteen American ships in the Mediterranean Sea on a "goodwill cruise" to Tangier.
 Angered by the kidnapping, President Theodore Roosevelt reacted with a show of force.

 Hay described the demands as "preposterous".
 The following day the United States ordered Admiral French Ensor Chadwick to dispatch a ship from the South Atlantic Squadron to Tangier.
 On 20 May, the British dispatched a torpedo boat from Gibraltar to the city.
 On 21 May, representatives from the sultan were sent to begin negotiations with the captors.
 By 25 May, negotiations had yet to achieve anything.
 On 29 May, Raisuni threatened to kill the prisoners if his demands were not met in two days.
 The incident revealed internal tensions, as the foreign minister of Morocco allied with Raisuni's enemies.
 The Sharifs of Wazan were credited with progress in the negotiations.
 That same day, Theodore Frelinghuysen Jewell was ordered to dispatch three additional ships.
-When a messenger from the Sultan arrived at Rasuli's camp, he was sold to the highest bidder, and was executed by having his throat slit.
+When a messenger from the Sultan arrived at Raisuni's camp, he was sold to the highest bidder, and was executed by having his throat slit.

 The armored cruiser USS Brooklyn and cruiser USS Atlanta reached Tangier on 30 May, and Admiral Chadwick had a conference with the Sultan's representative.
 The next day, the gunboats USS Marietta and Castine arrived, and France assured the United States they would do "all in their power to rescue the prisoners".
 On 1 June the ransom demand was increased to $70,000.
 Jewell arrived with USS Olympia, Baltimore, and Cleveland, bringing the total American ships in Tangier to seven, manned by several Marine companies, commanded by Major John Twiggs Myers.
 At the time, the gathering was the most numerous of American ships in any foreign port.